EliAndrewC/l7r/setting/l7r.md

 Every character takes a single action each round.
 In the first round of a scene, each PC chooses a single physical ring: Water, Fire, Earth, or Air.
 The round progresses through those rings in that order.
 Spirit encounters are turbulent, and PCs take ongoing damage as the encounter continues, though this damage depends on which Ring is chosen.

 - Water: these actions always include the "evaluate options" action, which helps the party discern what actions they have available to them.
 It's advisable for someone in the party to take this action early in an encounter.
 Other Water actions let the PCs influence the scene directly.
-A PCs who chooses the Path of Water automatically takes 5 damage per round, in addition to any additional wounds taken by the action they choose.
+A PC who chooses the Path of Water automatically takes 5 damage per round, in addition to any additional wounds taken by the action they choose.

 - Fire: these actions are the most directly effective, but also the most dangerous.
 They always include things which directly accomplish the goals of the scene, but you take the most damage.
 People who choose the Path of Fire add an extra die to their pool of rolled dice, and automatically set that die to a 10, which is then rerolled as normal, but also takes 10 damage in addition to any wounds taken from the action they choose.